ubuntu/yaru/README.md

 to the same channel: `snap refresh gtk-common-themes --edge`.

 If you haven't install the snap yet but want to directly track the edge channel, you can run `snap install communitheme --edge`.

+## Copying or Reusing

+This project has mixed licencing.
+You are free to copy, redistribute and/or modify aspects of this work under the terms of each licence accordingly (unless otherwise specified).

+The Suru icon assets (any and all source `.svg` files or rendered `.png` files) are licensed under the terms of the [Creative Commons Attribution-ShareAlike 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).

+Included scripts are free software licensed under the terms of the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.txt).

+## I want to be part of it!

+Great, we're looking forward to your PR!

+Read [CONTRIBUTING.md](./CONTRIBUTING.md) to figure out how to get started.